cilium/cilium/Documentation/cmdref/cilium-agent.md

       --envoy-log string                                      Path to a separate Envoy log file, if any --exclude-local-address strings                         Exclude CIDR from being recognized as local address --fixed-identity-mapping map                            Key-value for the fixed identity mapping which allows to use reserved label for fixed identities (default map[])
-      --flannel-manage-existing-containers                    Installs a BPF program to allow for policy enforcement in already running containers managed by Flannel.
-Require Cilium to be running in the hostPID.
       --flannel-master-device string                          Installs a BPF program to allow for policy enforcement in the given network interface.
 Allows to run Cilium on top of other CNI plugins that provide networking, e.g. flannel, where for flannel, this value should be set with 'cni0'.
 [EXPERIMENTAL]
       --flannel-uninstall-on-exit                             When used along the flannel-master-device flag, it cleans up all BPF programs installed when Cilium agent is terminated.
       --force-local-policy-eval-at-source                     Force policy evaluation of all local communication at the source endpoint (default true)